swoole/docker-swoole/README.md

 * `phpswoole/swoole:4.4.5-php7.3-arm64v8`

 We also build development images where packages like _gdb_ and _Valgrind_ are included for debugging purpose.
-Development images are tagged in the format of _<image name>:<image tag>-dev_ ("dev" postfix added to the original image tag). e.g.,
+Development images are tagged in the format of _&lt;image name&gt;:&lt;image tag&gt;-dev_ ("dev" postfix added to the original image tag). e.g.,

 * `phpswoole/swoole:latest-dev`